-Balance of Trade in Czech Republic is expected to be 16000.00 CZK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Czech Republic to stand at 26423.00 in 12 months time.
-In the long-term, the Czech Republic Balance of Trade is projected to trend around 25000.00 CZK Million in 2020, according to our econometric models.
+Balance of Trade in Czech Republic is expected to be 30000.00 CZK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Balance of Trade is projected to trend around 5500.00 CZK Million in 2022 and 9000.00 CZK Million in 2023, according to our econometric models.